 This first P is for Pray.
 How can you use this verse to form a prayer for yourself or for another?
 Praying scripture is a powerful way to pray!

 Last, but certainly not least, the second P is for Praise!
+This is a component I like to add the the SOAP method of Bible study because I believe that praise is such a vital part of our personal quiet time with God.
 What truth does this verse reveal that you can praise the Lord for?
 Sometimes you may need to ponder more deeply.
 I believe that every passage of scripture has the ability to cause praise to rise in us.